Endy50/alx-system_engineering-devops/0x00-shell_basics/README.md

 change to previous dir
 list all files in long format in order of their dir
 It prints a file type
+this script creates a softlink to a directory